DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 - Solid Coffee Sugar Scrub: As the saying goes, sugar and spice and everything nice!
 This warming cardamom and spice solid coffee sugar scrub recipe is formulated with warm holiday spices for you cinnamon lovers, and a cardamom fragrance oil.
 Like jar scrubs, it also exfoliates skin to reduce the appearance of cellulite for soft, supple skin.
 While the addition of mango and cocoa butters moisturize dry skin for lasting hydration.

 - Coffee Scrub Soap Recipe: Looking for a mess free way to exfoliate with coffee?
 Try soap!
-This easy caffeinated soap recipe has a fun, scrubby coffee scrub center.
+This easy caffeinated soap recipe has a fun, scrubby coffee center.
 Made using a melt and pour soap base, this skin care project is a suitable soap making project for beginners.

 If you enjoyed learning how to make homemade coffee scrubs for glowing skin, then be sure to try my other homemade body scrubs.
 Discover more ways to make salt scrubs here.
 Or explore these exfoliating my sugar scrubs.
 Or, find additional bath and body projects with free printable product labels here.